 Anti-fraud billing law and anti-fraud software law explained

-Article 29.2.j LGT: Your billing program must stop hidden edits.
+Article 29.2.j LGT.
+Your billing program must block hidden edits.
 Every event leaves a record.
 That includes the initial issue, called “alta” (first creation), and any cancellation, called “anulación” (void).
 You can export these records in a standard way.

 What Verifactu adds.
 Verifactu is a mode where each invoice record can be sent to AEAT the moment you issue it.
 Invoices must include a QR.
 If you use Verifactu mode, you also add the label “VERI*FACTU”.